1) Every day will be a new devotional. I have enough devotionals for every day for three years

 I’ve mentioned before that one of the best characteristics David exhibited was his loyalty to his friends, and that’s certainly on display here.
 What you need to keep in mind is how unusual today’s story was.
 Most often, once a man ascended to the throne, one of his first pieces of business was to hunt down all the relatives of his predecessor and kill them, especially any male descendants.
 In fact, this was considered standard procedure, since every relative of the last king (especially a son) was a potential threat.

 But David and Jonathan had made specific promises to each other, even going so far as to make a covenant of peace.
 David had also promised Saul not to wipe out his descendants, but this went much further than that.
 In the memory of his fallen friend, David sought out a descendant of Saul, preferably a child of Jonathan, on which to shower kindness.
 Considering the standard procedure, we can thoroughly understand why Mephibosheth was terrified and tried to “suck up” to the king in hopes of having his life spared.
 Not only was he not killed, but he was elevated to a permanent place of honor before the king.
 The king also took care to make sure his property was restored, and put Ziba in charge of it.
+Just to bring the image home even further, the writer says that Mephibosheth "ate at David’s table like one of the king’s sons."
+Basically David was treating him as if he was adopting him into his own family.

 It’s a very touching and beautiful story, but it has a deeper meaning for us as Christians.
 I’ve repeatedly pointed towards the fact that we sometimes suffer for the bad decisions that others make, since we need to accept that as part of life in a sinful world.
 But we also benefit from the decisions of others as well.
 I enjoy the blessings of being an American because others were willing to risk--and even give up--their lives.
 On an infainitely greater scale, every Christian can relate to the concept.
 I think that Mephibosheth is a wonderful illustration of who we are as believers.